Listen to the podcast

 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain anymore, for the former things have passed away. – Revelation 21:4

 These are just some of the ways I have counseled myself this weekend.
-God is so good, and His Word is true.
-The grace of our LORD Jesus Christ is real, practical, and available to all.
+God is so good to individuals, and His Word is faithful to anyone who wants to apply it to their lives.
+The grace of our Lord Jesus Christ is real, practical and available to all.
 I am glad to be one of His children.